 Federal Highway Administration & the Colorado Scenic Byway Program

 Click Here for current Weather and Road Conditions!

 Colorado's Santa Fe Trail

-Comanche National Grassland is home to North America's largest dinosaur track site which can be explored on self guided or guided tours.
-This area was home to Native Americans, Spanish explorers, pioneer traders, miners and merchants.
-Today's travelers can explore the trail's history on the auto tour of the National Santa Fe Trail.
-Allow 4 hours to drive the byway.
+Comanche National Grassland is home to North Americas largest dinosaur tracksite and Historic Rourke Ranch can be explored on self guided tours or guided four wheel drive tours.
+The region was home to native Americans, Spanish explorers, pioneer traders, miners and Victorian merchants.
+Today's travelers can explore the trail's history on the auto tour of the Santa Fe Trail.
 The trail follows the shores of the Arkansas and Purgatoire Rivers of Southeast Colorado.
-Look closely and you can see wide bands of wagon tracks across the prairies.
+Look closely on a clear day and you can see wide bands of wagon tracks across the prairie.
 Especially during the spring when the vegetation in the ruts are a different color than the surrounding prairie.

 All Rights Reserved.
 Santa Fe Trail Scenic & Historic Byway - Mountain

 Some Photographs ©; Richard Smith Permission granted to Santa Fe Trail Scenic & Historic Byway for website use only.

 Some photographs ©; Roberta Cordova, DAG Industries; Byway historical sites; & Colorado Historical Society.
 All other rights reserved.